rstacruz/rscss/Readme.md

 ![](images/layouts.png)

+### Avoid positioning properties
-* **Avoid positioning properties:** Components should be made in a way that they're reusable in different contexts.
+Components should be made in a way that they're reusable in different contexts.
 Avoid putting these properties in components:

   * Positioning (`position`, `top`, `left`, `right`, `bottom`)
   * Floats (`float`, `clear`)
   * Margins (`margin`)
   * Dimensions (`width`, `height`) *

+### Fixed dimensions
-* **Fixed dimensions:** Exception to these would be elements that have fixed width/heights, such as avatars and logos.
+Exception to these would be elements that have fixed width/heights, such as avatars and logos.

+### Define positioning in parents
-* **Define positioning in parents:** If you need to define these, try to define them in whatever context whey will be in.
+If you need to define these, try to define them in whatever context whey will be in.
 In this example below, notice that the widths and floats are applied on the *list* component, not the component itself.

   ```css
   .article-list {